wmhass/Sonoff-Tasmota-Custom/README.md

 - An example of a more complex command that sets mqtt and wifi configuration: `http://192.168.4.1/cm?cmnd=Backlog%20MqttPort%201883%3BMqttHost%20192.168.0.108%3BSSId%20Lilo_escritorio%3BPassword%201357924680%3BGPIO14%203`

 **When you execute multiple commands at once, the Sonoff device will post one message in the topic `stat/Sonoff_xxxxxx/RESULT` for each command it executed**

+## Initial setup flow ##
+When you are setting up the Sonoff for the first time, there are a few things you might want to configure:
+- Set a `ssid` and `password` to connect the Sonoff to a wifi network
+- Set `mqtthost` and `mqttport` to connect the SOnoff to a mqtt server
+- Set a `timezone` according to where the device is located
+- Disable the timer feature: Just to make sure that there are none timers active

 ## Useful and most common commands ##